ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 sidebar_position: 1
 title: "Get Started"
 keywords: [introduction, get started, fort-creator, fortjs, node]
-description: "In this get started tutorial - we will see how to setup a project and understand basic terminology about fortjs."
+description: "In this tutorial, we'll go through the steps to set up a basic project and understand basic terminology about fortjs."
 ---

 # Get started